IS492-SP26/Restaurants-AI/reflections/Sharar_Mubtasim.md

 1. A major risk discussed in the paper is error propagation, where a mistake made by one AI agent could cascade across multiple business functions and amplify its negative impact.
 2. Another limitation is the risk of over-reliance on AI, which could decline skills and reduced situational awareness for entrepreneurs if too much operational knowledge is abstracted away.
 # Idea this inspires for my project:
-This paper directly inspires the potential design of our project’s multi agent system, where each AI agent represents a different expert role (market analysis, financial planning, operations, and risk assessment) for planning a business.
+This paper directly inspires the potential design of our project’s multi agent system, where each AI agent represents a different expert role (market analysis, financial planning, operations, and risk assessment) for planning a food business.
 Instead of generating isolated outputs, these agents could share a common business context and coordinate their recommendations, while still allowing the user to approve or modify high impact decisions.

 # Paper: Artificial Intelligence and Strategic Decision-Making: Evidence from Entrepreneurs and Investors
 Csaszar, F. A., Ketkar, H., & Kim, H. (2024).
 Artificial Intelligence and Strategic Decision-Making: Evidence from Entrepreneurs and Investors.
 Strategy Science, 9(4), 322–345.